ARAVINDs2002/REAL-TIME-TRAFFIC-DENSITY-ANALYSIS-USING-YOLO-V11/README.md

 # news
 Eventhough we focus on implemeting the project using yolo v11 there are 3 model including v8n and v5n.
-## Usage
+# Usage

--There are 2 files
+## There are 2 files:

--one_way_draw

--two_way_static
+- **one_way_draw**
+- **two_way_static**

-Both aim to find the traffic density but each uses different environmental changes
+Both files aim to find traffic density, but each uses different environmental conditions.

--one way draw is for traffic analysisi in one way only not two way or multi lanes.
+- **one_way_draw** is designed for traffic analysis in one direction only, not for two-way or multi-lane scenarios.

--two way static aim to make use of a predefined Aoi for traffic estimation and user cannot change the aoi on thir own unlike one way draw.
+- **two_way_static** utilizes a predefined Area of Interest (AOI) for traffic estimation, and users cannot change the AOI on their own, unlike in **one_way_draw**.

-# THANKYOU for testing
+## Instructions

+To use the files, simply run the `one_way_draw.ipynb` or `two_way_static.ipynb` file in Jupyter Notebook or any IDE.

+- If you are using Jupyter Notebook, download the entire folder to your `ThisPC -> Users` directory.
+That's all you need to do.
+- If you are using IDEs such as VSCode, download the file and open the `.ipynb` file.
+Copy and paste the entire content into a new `.py` file, and then run the following command in the IDE terminal or command prompt:

+    ```bash
+    python yourappname.py
+    ```

+Thank you for your time, and have a great day!